burner927292/Cheatsheet/README.md

 dpkg -l | grep mate //so this is to look up what is currently in my computer under mate.
 Also, you seem to have fucked up your keyboard again.

+docker rm -f guacamole <-- the -f means force

+docker network ls <-- shows what networks docker has RN.

+docker run --name guacamole \
+  --network guacnet \
+  -e MYSQL_HOSTNAME=guac-mysql \
+  -e MYSQL_DATABASE=guacamole_db \
+  -e MYSQL_USER=guacamole_user \
+  -e MYSQL_PASSWORD=yourpass \
+  -d -p 8080:8080 guacamole/guacamole

+^^^^ this appears to be a working version of guacamole

+  docker inspect guacamole guac-mysql guacd --format='{{ json .NetworkSettings.Networks }}' | jq <-- this is how you inspect all of the containers cleanly